 Formerly known as Throwing Shade, London-based Nabihah Iqbal shares her new song from her debut album ‘Weighing of the Heart’.
 The song is inspired by the poetry of by poetry, William Blake and Matthew Arnold and the experiences of living in a big city.

 “It’s also about figuring out a pathway – whether that’s pursuing what you want, or being stuck in a rut and compensating for routine and monotony by acts of escapism.”

-English brother and sister Rob and Katy Pearson or Ardyn last two singles ‘Together’ and ‘Throwing Stones’ had influences of the classic music of Fleetwood Mac and Kate Bush. sound on ‘Bloom’, with catchy synthesizer beats and elegant sibling harmonies.
+English brother and sister Rob and Katy Pearson or Ardyn last two singles ‘Together’ and ‘Throwing Stones’ had influences of the classic music of Fleetwood Mac and Kate Bush.
+They return to that sound on ‘Bloom’, with catchy synthesizer beats and elegant sibling harmonies.

 Frankenstein Bolts – Night Whispering